Creating a Custom Python Environment (ipykernel)

 And with that, if you open a new launcher tab (click the +) you should now see a new launcher icon under both Notebook and Console, which will either let you run a notebook using your newly created environment, or launch a Python console session with it activated.

-With it activated, you can run interactive commands to install new packages, such as !conda install -y -c conda-forge pyfiglet and then run it in the next cell with !pyfiglet 'Jupyter!'.
+With it activated, you can run interactive commands to install new packages, such as !mamba install -y pyfiglet and then run it in the next cell with !pyfiglet 'Jupyter!'.

 _ _ _